Deploying to GitHub Pages

 - name: Run webapp and generate static files env: DOTNET_CLI_TELEMETRY_OPTOUT: true run: | dotnet build dotnet run --project ${{ env.WEBAPP_PATH }}${{env.WEBAPP_CSPROJ}} --configuration Release -- build "/" # Root path for custom domain

-Your MyLittleContentEngine site is now automatically deployed to GitHub Pages!
-Every time you push to the main branch, your site will be rebuilt and deployed automatically.
+Every time you push to the main branch from this point forward, your site rebuilds and deploys automatically.